 Cambridge University Hockey Club

-As for today, off the back of some strong performances and big wins on Saturdays, I am confident that every player on the pitch has built the belief over the season that will translate into the long-awaited re-gaining of the Varsity Trophy.
+As for today, off the back of some strong performances on both Saturdays and Wednesdays, I am confident that every player on the pitch has built the confidence over the season that will translate into the long-awaited re-gaining of the Varsity Trophy.